-An earmarked contribution is a contribution received by a committee or party on the condition that the funds be contributed or expended on a specific candidate.
+An earmarked contribution is a contribution received by a committee or party on the condition that the funds be contributed or expended on certain candidates.
 When a party collects and transmits earmarked contributions to a candidate, the amount of the earmarked contribution is counted toward the contribution limit of the party and the person contributing such funds.